erc-dharma/project-documentation/website/editorial-conventions.md

 bottun<subst><del rend="corrected">u</del><add place="overstrike">a</add></subst>
 ```

-Manner of deletion and locus of addition may be encoded with different attributes.
+The manner of deletion and the locus of addition may be encoded with different attributes.

 ## 5. Imperfectly legible text